Ramyx947/free-genai-bootcamp-2025/lang-portal/backend-flask/README.md

 ## Database Setup

-The application uses SQLite for data storage.
+The application uses SQLite3 for data storage.
 Follow these steps to set up the database:

 1. Initialize the database:
 ```bash
 poetry run invoke init-db
 ```
-This will create a new SQLite database file (`words.db`) and enable foreign key support.
+This will create a new SQLite3 database file (`words.db`) and enable foreign key support.

 2. Run database migrations:
 ```bash